 A person who is not an HVAC professional attempting to install the thermostat needs to know the importance of following all manufacturer directions.
 It is important to power down electricity in that area of the house before beginning and several units have up to ten wires depending on the model.
 Many smart thermostats have a common wire, also known as a “c-wire,” which delivers 24 volts continually to the unit.
 A c-wire is typically identifiable from its blue color.
 If your system does not have a c-wire already, it is best to have a licensed and qualified person install it.

-Still not sure you are up to the task?
-Call in a certified HVAC professional for peace of mind and possibly less headaches.
-Lastly, if you are switching an older thermostat (with mercury) be sure to use utmost care and have it discarded according to your local recycling/hazardous materials center guidelines.
+Still uncertain if you are ready to install your programmable thermostat on your own?
+Call in a certified HVAC professional for peace of mind and possibly fewer headaches.
+Lastly, if you do decide to go ahead and do the installation yourself, if you are switching to an older thermostat that contains mercury, be sure to use utmost care.
+It should not be discarded in the regular trash but according to your local recycling/hazardous materials center guidelines.

 Whether one is disciplined enough to tweak a manual thermostat each day or use a programmable one, the United States Department of Energy recommends adjusting thermostats to the daytime temperature of 68°F in cooler months when people occupy a space and 78°F in warmer months.
 Guidelines vary for if babies, senior citizens and pets are in a household.